rufilboss/monodevopstask/README.md

 ### 2. Access the Application:

-- If using minikube:
+- Using minikube:
 Run `minikube ip` to get the cluster IP.
 Access your app at `http://<minikube-ip>:30080`

 - For Docker Desktop with Kubernetes, try accessing the app at:
 `http://localhost:<nodePort>`

-- For Amazon EKS:
+- If using Amazon EKS:
 Because I use a NodePort service for this project, use the public IP or DNS name of one of your EKS worker nodes along with the nodePort:
 `http://<node-IP>:<nodePort>`